-Prerequisites: A "C-" or higher in all first semester welding course, WLDG 117, WLDG 131, WLDG 141, and M111T
+Pre-requisite(s): A "C-" or higher in all first semester welding courses, WLDG 117, WLDG 131, WLDG 141, and M111T

 This course provides students with a real-life shop environment encountered in today's industry.
 Emphasis on work ethic, safety, communication and productivity will be a large portion of this course.
 Students will refine all skills gained throughout previous courses on projects for the community.